Chickens (broiler, future layer and future breeder pullets).

 Indications for use

 In broiler chickens from the age of one day:- Active immunisation against Newcastle disease to reduce mortality and clinical signs associated with the disease.
 Onset of immunity: 14 days after primary vaccination.
-Duration of immunity induced by the vaccination scheme described under section 4.9: protection until the age of 6 weeks.
+Duration of immunity induced by the vaccination scheme described under section 'Amounts to be administered and administration route': protection until the age of 6 weeks.

 In future layer and future breeder pullets from the age of 4 weeks:- Priming for active immunisation against egg drop caused by Newcastle disease before vaccination with an inactivated vaccine (strain Ulster 2C) prior to the beginning of lay.
 For duration of immunity of full schedule, see the leaflet of the inactivated booster vaccine.